 In lieu of flowers, reach out to someone in need, be kind, let them know they are not alone.
 And never, never, never give up.

 A Celebration of Life will take place at 2pm on Friday, January 17th in the First Congregational Church of Kittery, 23 Pepperrell Road., Kittery Point, Maine.

-To send flowers to Collin D. Pilant's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Collin D. Pilant, please visit our floral store.